-Market risk is the risk of movements in market prices impacting the values of assets or liabilities.
+There are two types of market risk.
+Interest rate risk is the potential for movements in interest rates to cause changes in earnings and the economic value of equity.
+Trading risk is the potential for movements in market variables such as foreign exchange and interest rates to cause changes in the value of trading positions.
 Northern Trust's primary market risk results from changes in interest rates and, to a lesser degree, foreign currency exchange rates.

-Market Risk Framework
+Market Risk Framework and Governance